Complete logics for elementary team properties: Characterizing elementary team properties

 ``$\Longrightarrow$": Suppose that $\alpha$ is a first-order $\LL(R)$-sentence that is downward closed with respect to $R$.
 It is easy to see that \(\alpha\equiv \exists S(\alpha(S/R)\wedge \forall \mathsf{x}(R\mathsf{x}\to S\mathsf{x})),\) where $\alpha(S/R)$ is obtained from $\alpha$ by replacing every occurrence of $R$ by $S$.
 Put $\gamma=\alpha(S/R)\wedge \forall \mathsf{x}(R\mathsf{x}\to S\mathsf{x})$, and note that $R$ occurs only negatively in $\gamma$.
 Then $\gamma\models\alpha$.
 Now, by Lyndon's Interpolation Theorem, there is a first-order $\LL(R)$-sentence $\beta(R)$ such that $\gamma(R,S)\models \beta(R)$ and $\beta(R)\models\alpha(R)$, and moreover, $R$ occurs only negatively in $\beta$.
 It remains to show $\alpha\models\beta$.
 For any $\LL(R)$-model $(M,A)$ such that $(M,A)\models\alpha(R)$, the $\LL(R,S)$-model $(M,A,A)$ clearly satisfies $(M,A,A)\models \alpha(S/R)\wedge \forall \mathsf{x}(R\mathsf{x}\to S\mathsf{x})$, i.e., $(M,A,A)\models\gamma(R,S)$.
 Since $\gamma\models \beta$, we conclude $(M,A,A)\models\beta(R)$, thereby $(M,A)\models\beta(R)$. \end{proof}

 \begin{cor} For any $\LL$-formula $\phi(\mathsf{v})$ of \FOTd, there exists a first-order $\LL(R)$-sentence $\gamma_\phi(R)$ with $R$ occurring only negatively such that (\ref{fot2fo_eq}) holds, and vice versa.
-In particular, \FOTd-formulas characterize exactly downward closed first-order team properties (modulo the empty team). \end{cor}
+In particular, \FOTd-formulas characterize downward closed elementary team properties (modulo the empty team). \end{cor}

-Another corollary of the expressive power result for \FOT and \FOTd is that the two logics are compact.
-In the sequel we will use the compactness of \FOT and dependence logic (\D) with respect to formulas in the completeness proofs.
-By essentially using the compactness of first-order logic, it was shown in \cite{Van07dl} that compactness theorem holds for sentences of \D. Let us now prove the compactness theorem also for (possibly open) formulas of team-based logics whose translations in the sense of (\ref{fot2fo_eq}) are sentences of existential second-order logic (\ESO), given the assumption that the formulas in question contain only countably many free variables.
-We say that a set $\Gamma$ of formulas in a team-based logic is {\em satisfiable} if $M\models_X\Gamma$ for some model $M$ and some nonempty team $X$ of $M$ with $\mathsf{dom}(X)\supseteq \mathsf{Fv}(\Gamma)=\bigcup_{\phi\in\Gamma}\mathsf{Fv}(\phi)$.
-That is, $\Gamma$ is satisfiable iff $\Gamma\not\models\bot$.